mairalatif20-netizen/Syntecxhub_studentmanagement/README.md

 📖 Purpose
-This project demonstrates the use of file I/O and OOP concepts in Python while building a practical and easy-to-use management system.
+This project demonstrates the use of file I/O and OOP concepts in Python while building a practical and easy-to-use management system

-⚠️ Note
-When running in online compilers (like Programiz), file data may not persist permanently due to environment limitations.

-If you want, I can also:

-make a short version (for GitHub quick view)

 or a more professional version (for LinkedIn upload)